canalplus/rx-player/doc/api/index.md

   - ``"STOPPED"``: The player is idle.
 No content is loading nor is loaded.

   - ``"LOADING"``: The player is loading a new content.
+    Most APIs related to the current content are not yet available while the content is loading.

   - ``"LOADED"``: The player can begin to play a new stream.